ncampa-loginvsi/LoginEnterpriseHelper/README.md

 # Login Enterprise

 This repository contains useful commands and scripts for use with Login Enterprise public API.

-## Autologon.ps1

-This script enables automatic logons after rebooting a machine.
-The script download and installs chocolatey package manager, in order to download and install Windows AutoLogon.
-You will need to provide the parameters listed below.

-### Algorithm:
-* Download/ install chocolatey
-* Downoad/ install Windows Autologon
-* Modify registry to configure automatic logins for desired user and number of logins

-### Parameters:
-*```DefaultUsername```: The username to enable automatic logins for *```DefaultPassword```: The username to enable automatic logins for *```DefaultDomain```: The domain that the user to enable automatic logins belongs to *```AutoLogonCount```: The number of times to allow autologons (decrements each login)

 ## AccountManagement.ps1 (Supported API versions: v5)